By Wendy C. Brooks, DVM, DipABVP

 How this Medication Works

 Nausea can be the result of many medical scenarios including infection, poisoning, anxiety, vertigo, and primary stomach/intestinal disease.
-Recovery depends on proper nutrition and gastrointestinal function, which in turn depend on the control of nausea.
+Recovery depends on proper nutrition and gastrointestinal function which in turn depend on the control of nausea.
 Obviously nausea control is important for general patient comfort as well.

 Metoclopramide has two uses: nausea relief through its direct effect on the brain and improvement of the rhythm of stomach contraction (i.e. stomach motility modification.)
-In the case of metoclopramide, probably the anti-nausea effect is the dominating mechanism of action in the dog while the motility modifying effect dominates in cats.
+In the case of metoclopramide, probably the anti-nausea effect is the dominating mechanism of action in dogs while the motility modifying effect dominates in cats.